trungluongoumae080699/SoftwareEngineeringProjectManagement_Temp/JS_Cluster/Apps/goscoot-map/README.md

 - **Medium (30-50)**: Balanced performance and realism ✅ Recommended
 - **High (60-100)**: More realistic but may impact performance

-## 🎮 Usage

-Once the application is running:

-1. **Navigate the Map**:
-   - Drag to pan
-   - Scroll to zoom
-   - Use navigation controls in the top-right

-2. **Watch Scooters**:
-   - Scooters automatically move along routes
-   - They avoid colliding with each other
-   - Routes update every 30 seconds

-3. **Locate Yourself**:
-   - Click the location button to center on your position

 ## 🐛 Troubleshooting

 ### Map Not Loading